msmanek/getting-a-gig-pm-edition/README.md

 I was inspired by [cassidoo's getting a gig](https://github.com/cassidoo/getting-a-gig) to create this guide on how to get a gig in product management (PM from here on out) as a tech major.
 I thought I would make an attempt at writing a (not so) comprehensive guide (please note: I left a lot of the original material from getting-a-gig because it is still relevant to PM).

-How I think it should be structured

-Intro

 # The Role (aka what PM is)

 In recent years, product management has become a hot topic, and there has been a lot of hype surrounding the role.
 But, what does it really mean to be a product manager?
 The real answer is that product management is ambiguous.
 The role of the PM varies from company to company.
 In some companies, a PM is more akin to a mgarketing role, or a Product Marketing Manager.
 In other companies, PMs may in a more project management type role.
 So, it is important to define what a product manager is before we can begin discussing how to become one/get a gig as one.